2020-21 Updates

-For 2020-21 academic year module delivery will be changing to an online ‘blended’ learning approach.
-You would usually have been expected to attend face-to-face lectures on campus, usually for one block release, prior to Covid-19, our suggestion is therefore that you are given this time by your placement to access the learning materials and tutorials on the scheduled module dates/times in a location that is best suited for you to learn, e.g. in a suitable quiet location at your placement site, or at home.
+We have adopted an online ‘blended’ learning approach to teaching on the ultrasound programme and our modules are taught in block release.
+Our suggestion is therefore that you are given this time by your placement to access the learning materials and tutorials on the scheduled module dates/times in a location that is best suited for you to learn, e.g. in a suitable quiet location at your placement site, or at home.

 Most modules will have an element of live virtual tutorial type sessions using Blackboard Collaborate or Microsoft Teams, which you will be expected to engage with.
-You will need a suitable laptop or PC and adequate internet access/broadband speed to work remotely on-line.
+You will need a suitable laptop or PC with speakers and a webcam and adequate internet access/broadband speed to work remotely on-line.
+Some modules may also have a campus based clinical skills element to the teaching.

 The delivery of your modules may vary from tutor to tutor, module to module, so please always follow the guidance of your module leader and module Blackboard site.
 Please understand this approach to module delivery is new to us as well, so please try to be patient and understanding, we are doing our very best to ensure you remain supported throughout your learning.